saintmalik/blog.saintmalik.me/blog/2022-09-06-leveraging-git-hook-for-secure-sdlc.md

 ## What's the pre-commit hook?

-The pre-commit hook is the script that runs immediately after you enter the ```git commit -m "Committing my changes"```, meaning that whatever instruction is given to the pre-commit hook would initiate first before the commit.
+The pre-commit hook is the script that runs immediately after you enter the ```git commit -m "Committing my changes"```, meaning that whatever instruction is given to the pre-commit hook would run first before the commit.

 So if the instructions fail, the commit would not take place and if the instructions are successful the commit will proceed.